 Dr. Steven Katz is a faculty member in applied psychology and human development at OISE/UT, where he teaches in the Child Study and Education graduate program.
 He is the recipient of the OISE/UT-wide award for teaching excellence.
 In addition, he is the director of the research, evaluation and capacity-building firm Aporia Consulting Ltd.

-Dr. Suzanne de Castell is the dean of the Faculty of Education at the University of Ontario Institute of Technology (UOIT).
+Dr. Suzanne de Castell is a professor at the Faculty of Education at the University of Ontario Institute of Technology (UOIT).
 Dr. de Castell is a former professor of curriculum and instruction and associate dean with the Faculty of Education at Simon Fraser University in British Columbia.

 Dr. de Castell’s current studies focus on identifying and evaluating educational outcomes of digital game-based learning.
 Her research areas are developing tools and pedagogies to help girls develop expertise in digital literacies and to experience learning in a fully inclusive digital environment.
 In 2000, she received the Wired Woman Society Pioneer in Technology and New Media Award and the Women in the Spotlight and B.C.
 Research Partnership Award; and in 2004, she was awarded the YWCA Women of Distinction Award for Education: Learning for Life.

 Dr. de Castell holds a master of arts in philosophy of education with distinction from the Institute of Education at the University of London in England and a doctorate in philosophy from Senate House at the University of London.